 David has a strong involvement in the endurance sport scene, with a personal best marathon time of 2 hours 48 minutes (SIX times under 3 hours), a Half Ironman Triathlon personal best time of 4 hours 16 minutes and came 5th overall at the Western Australia Sprint Triathlon Championships in 2015.

 In 2019, David was categorised in ParaTriathlon in PTS5, as he was born with a clubfoot.
-After winning the Devonport ITU Paratriathlon World Cup in March 2019, he was then placed on the ParaTriathlon Australian and WAIS team.
-This means that over the next year he will be seeking to qualify for the Tokyo 2020 Paralympics.
+After winning the Devonport ITU Paratriathlon World Cup in March 2019, he was then placed on the ParaTriathlon Australian and WAIS team in preparation for the Tokyo 2020 Paralympics.

 This in depth knowledge and lifestyle experiences, assist his clients in achieving their goals.
 Whether that be a sporting goal, weight loss target or specific dietary requirement.
 David recently completed a Nutrition traineeship at The Western Australian Institute of Sport (WAIS) working with world class athletes to further improve his Dietetic Skills.
 In 2017, David worked with the Fremantle Dockers, where he managed the nutrition regime for the players playing for Peel Thunder (Premiers) on game day in the 2017 WAFL competition.